Modeling Rising Equity Glide paths in early retirement

 Kitces and Pfau are known names in the financial planning world.
 Both have studied rising equity glide paths.
 They admit a 60/40 portfolio is just about as good as anything else for traditional retirement.

 Their model glide path, however, has been criticized.
-They use a 30/70 stock to bond portfolio at retirement that increases slowly to 60/40.
-They do note “there’s still far more research to be done to optimize the exact shape and slope of the … glide path.”
+They use a 30/70 stock-to-bond portfolio at retirement that increases slowly to 60/40.
+They note that “there’s still far more research to be done to optimize the exact shape and slope of the … glide path.”

 ERN at Early Retirement Now has done some advanced modeling for rising equity glide paths, especially for 60-year retirements.